kylesothon/AEGS-Macos-Core-Build/FINAL_STATUS.md

 # 🎉 Official Aegisum macOS Core Wallet Compiler - DEPLOYMENT COMPLETE

-## 🔧 Status: FIXING BUILD ISSUES
+## 🎉 Status: BUILD SUCCESSFUL - FIXING VERIFICATION

-The **Official Aegisum macOS Core Wallet Compiler v2.0** deployment is in progress.
-We've identified and are fixing build compatibility issues.
+The **Official Aegisum macOS Core Wallet Compiler v2.0** is working!
+The build completed successfully, but there was a minor verification step issue.

 ## 🔧 What Was Fixed